noureddin/cuteview/README.md

 PDF mode only:

-- Single-finger swipe from right to left: next page.
+- Single-finger swipe from right to left or from bottom to top: next page.
-- Single-finger swipe from left to right: previous page.
+- Single-finger swipe from left to right or from top to bottom: previous page.

 Images mode only: